Taking a bath or shower at night is so much better than taking one in the morning.

 Baths at Night and Body Temperature

 One important thing to keep in mind when taking a bath at night is body temperature.
-As our body calms down and gets ready for sleep, it tends to cool down; scientists suggestOpens in a new tab. that increased body temperature at night is associated with insomnia and trouble sleeping.
+As our body calms down and gets ready for sleep, it tends to cool down; scientists suggest that increased body temperature at night is associated with insomnia and trouble sleeping.

 For this reason, you want to be sure to give yourself some time to cool down after taking your bath and before getting into bed.

 As I mentioned earlier, I usually read a book after taking my bath, but the other night, I was so tired I tried to sleep right away.
 This was a huge mistake because I was so hot under the covers that I couldn’t fall asleep even though I was exhausted.
-For this reason, doctors suggestOpens in a new tab. that you give yourself about 90 minutes to cool down after a shower before going to sleep.
+For this reason, doctors suggest that you give yourself about 90 minutes to cool down after a shower before going to sleep.

 Interestingly, taking a shower and allowing yourself to cool down might help your body regulate its temperature better, thus making it easier to sleep.
 Either way, taking a bath at night has turned out to be a helpful and enjoyable habit to add to my routine.